Observe Observer, 1995-2019 - original oil painting on canvas

-Back in the mid 90's I was reading a lot of art history books and came across the inscrutable non-objective works of 19th century Symbolist painter Gustave Moreau that he himself described as "abstract," but before the official dawn of abstraction.
+Back in the mid 90's I was obsessed with art history books and came across the inscrutable non-objective works of 19th century Symbolist painter Gustave Moreau that he himself described as "abstract," but before the official dawn of abstraction.
 I discovered that the work he was known for was narrowly funneled through the rigid academic establishment, so he seems to have split into two painters, one academic and conformist, the other experimental and improvisational, arguably a precursor to the Abstract Expressionism of more than half a century later.

-It was not only this expressive direction that captivated me, but that he allowed himself to go in two directions at once, and to be two apparently different artists.
-That freedom to embrace contradiction, to paint outside the bounds of a singular style, or identity, is what struck me as fresh, radical, and down right Postmodern.
-It was his demonstration of an artistic identity that could exist, not fixed by one style, one gimmick, one path of inquiry that ended in a cozy cul-de-sac, but by a try anything approach that rebelled against being the answer, and chose instead to be the question itself, it was the idea of a painter with an anti-style, that resonated with me, and which inspired this painting.
+It was not only this expressive direction that captivated me, but that he allowed himself to go in two directions at once, and to be two apparently different artists, my artistic identity has always been so fragmented that I deeply related.
+That freedom to embrace contradiction, to paint outside the bounds of one style, or identity, is what struck me as fresh, radical, and down right Postmodern.
+It was his demonstration of an artistic identity that could exist, not fixed by one style, one idea, one path of inquiry that ended in a cozy cul-de-sac, but by a try anything approach that rebelled against being the answer, and chose instead to be the question itself, it was the idea of a painter with an anti-style, that resonated with me, and which inspired this painting.

-My painting "Anti-Style" started in 1995 was originally my way to "concretize" if you will forgive a Whitehead term, Moreau's study into a final oil painting, based on his 'Abstract Study' watercolor pictured below.
+This painting is anti-style, it started in 1995 was originally my way to continue, Moreau's study into a final oil painting, based on his 'Abstract Study' watercolor pictured below.

 Size: 25" x 16"